pczajkowski/tmsearch/README.md

-# TM Seach for memoQ Server
+# TM Search for memoQ Server

 This is a proof-of-concept tool (hobby project) which utilizes [memoQ server Resources API](https://www.memoq.com/en/the-memoq-apis/memoq-server-resources-api).